Magnetic ground states of a model for (TM)Nb$_3$S$_6$, TM=Co, Fe, Ni: Results and Discussion

-For small biquadratic coupling $B$, zero DMI coupling $D$, and zero next-nearest neighbor coupling $J_2$, the ground-state is the well-known N\'eel triangular AFM state with the three spins on an elementary triangular plaquette $120^\circ$ apart, and with the out-of-plane anisotropy $K>0$, the spins are co-planar in the $xy$-plane.
-This state is captured by the spin spiral {\em Ansatz} but not by the $3q$ {\em Ansatz}, and the spin spiral correctly yields the ground state.
+For zero DMI coupling $D$, and zero next-nearest neighbor coupling $J_2$, and also for all values of $B$ we have examined, the ground-state is the well-known N\'eel triangular AFM state with the three spins on an elementary triangular plaquette $120^\circ$ apart, and with the out-of-plane anisotropy $K>0$, the spins are co-planar in the $xy$-plane (see Fig.~\ref{fig:1q_2q_ex}).
+This state is captured by the $1q$ and $2q$ {\em Ans\"atze} but not by the $3q$ {\em Ansatz}, and the $1q$ and $2q$ states correctly yield the ground state.
 Because the spins are co-planar, the state has a vanishing chirality and therefore vanishing anomalous Hall conductivity.
 When the interactions $B$, $J_2$, and $D$ are increasing from zero, the spin structure becomes more complicated.
-The spin spiral remains in-plane for the range of parameters we have examined; an easy-axis anisotropy or a DMI coupling with an in-plane component of the DMI vector are needed to drive an out-of-plane component of the spin spiral.
-In general, the wavevector is incommensurate with the atomic lattice.
-For small $B$, the wavevector of the spin spiral falls on the edge of the atomic 1st BZ, with some clustering near the $M$ points (see Fig.~\ref{fig:spiral_q}).
-As $B$ increases, the wavevectors move inside the 1st BZ and start to fall along the lines $\Gamma\to K$.
+For small $J_2$ in the range of 0.1 at $D=0$ to about 0.3 at $D=0.5$, the $1q$ state is always lower in energy than the $2q$ state (the $2q$ variational state collapses to the $1q$ state; we also confirmed numerically that the $1q$ and $2q$ {\em Ans\"atze} are degenerate for small $J_2$).

+Figure~\ref{fig:1q_qxqy_v2} shows $|\mathbf{q}|$ normalized to the K point in the first BZ in the $1q$ state as function of $J_2$ and $D$ for $B=0.3$ and $K=0.1$.
+For small $J_2$ and $D$, $\mathbf{q}$ falls on the K points and the state is a planar N\'eel state.
+As $J_2$ increases above some critical value that depends weakly on $D$, $\mathbf{q}$ moves in towards the zone center $\Gamma$ as the interaction parameters try to drive the system towards an incommensurate spiral that is in general non-planar.
+If $B$ is too small, $B\alt0.3$ (a value that depends very weakly on $K$), the interactions cannot drive $\mathbf{q}$ away from the BZ boundary, and instead of moving in towards $\Gamma$, $\mathbf{q}$ moves on the BZ boundary.

+For the $2q$ state, $\mathbf{q}$ in general falls on the K points on the BZ boundary (see Fig.~\ref{fig:1q_2q_B03}).
+For small $J_2$, $J_2\alt0.1$, $\mathbf {q}_2$ is at the zone center $\Gamma$ (which makes the state a $1q$ state) but increases approximately as the square-root of $J_2$ with increasing $J_2$ and moves towards the $M$ points, stopping half-ways to the M points; the larger $D$ is, the larger $J_2$ has to be for $\mathbf{q}_2$ to start moving from the zone center.
+For a few values of $J_2$ and $D$, generally with $J_2\alt0.2$, $\mathbf{q}$ falls at the M points and $\mathbf{q}_2$ on the K points; these particular $2q$ states are in fact another representation of $1q$ states.
+Figure~\ref{fig:1q_2q_B03} also displays a six-fold symmetry, as we have not folded the obtained values of $\mathbf{q}$ and $\mathbf{q}_2$ back to an irreducible wedge of the 2S BZ.